 - In person at Summit Surgery Center (by cash, check, credit or debit card)

-Do you balance bill?
+Do you balance bill out-of-network insurance?

 Our policy regarding billing patients for “out-of-network” surgeries is based on two central principles:

 Your insurance carrier might refer to our surgery center as an “out-of-network” facility.
 This does not mean that we do not accept your insurance, but it does mean we do not currently have a contract with your particular health insurer.
 However, if you have an insurance policy with out-of-network benefits (e.g., a PPO policy), you have the additional benefit of visiting physicians and surgical facilities that are outside of your insurance carrier’s network, such as our surgery center.

 We choose to stay out-of-network with certain insurance companies to maintain flexibility in optimizing your treatment.
 By staying out-of-network, we can tailor our processes to suit our surgeons, the surgeries performed here, and, most importantly, our patients.
 We are pleased to enter into contracts with insurance companies if it is in the best interests of the surgery center’s patients and medical staff.
 Of course, contracted rates need to match or exceed our competition’s pricing in the marketplace.
 (We generally consider our competition to be the local hospital outpatient departments.)